 A Q+A with Sustana Group CEO and Chairman Fabian de Armas

-Sustana Group recently released its 2019 sustainability strategy, showcasing the true impact of its environmental stewardship and announcing big steps toward an even smaller ecological footprint.
+Sustana Group recently released its 2018 sustainability strategy report, showcasing the true impact of its environmental stewardship and announcing big steps toward an even smaller ecological footprint.
 Fabian de Armas, CEO and Chairman of Sustana Group, shares his insights on the company’s strategy and sustainability highlights.

-1. Why did Sustana Group decide to create a sustainability strategy?
+Why did Sustana Group decide to create a sustainability report?
 What impact do you hope this has?

 Our holistic approach to sustainability focuses on three main priority areas where we can make a difference:

 - Environmental Stewardship

 - Circular Value Chain and Products

 In 2019, we’re excited to start working to meet the collaborative, relevant and multi-sectoral goals we set in our sustainability report.
 We’re passionate in our commitment to a sustainable, closed loop fiber future.

 With operations in the U.S. and Canada, how does Sustana Group make sustainability a company-wide priority?

 As a company, we’re committed to industry-leading product quality, continuous improvement, and environmental stewardship.
 This mission is driven by our employees, who help us promote a culture of constant innovation.
 In fact, the idea of using biogas to fuel paper production came from a former employee acting on his own curiosity and passion.